MonoidMusician/blog/sources/mbox.md

 Feel free to ping me if this goes out of date, I am happy to maintain it.

-Arguably this is the wrong place for the information to live, but eh … Iʼm trying.
+Arguably this is the wrong place for the information to live, but eh&nbsp;… Iʼm trying.